cschnaars/FEC-Scraper-Toolbox/README.md

 * __add:__ [New Individual Contributions](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividualsAdditions.shtml)
     Lists all contributions added to the master Individuals file in the past week.
     Files extracted from these archives are named addYYYY.txt.
+Generated every Sunday.
 * __ccl:__ [Candidate Committee Linkage](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryCandCmteLinkage.shtml)
     Houses all links between candidates and committees that have been reported to the FEC.
 Strangely, this file does not include candidate ties to Leadership PACs, which are reported on Form 1.
     Files extracted from these archives are named ccl.txt.
+Generated daily.
 * __changes:__ [Individual Contribution Changes](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividualsChanges.shtml)
     Lists all transactions in the master Individuals file that have been changed during the past month.
-    Files extracted from these archives are
+    Files extracted from these archives are named chgYYYY.txt.
+Generated every Sunday.
-    named chgYYYY.txt.
 * __cm:__ [Committee Master File](http://www.fec.gov/finance/disclosure/metadata/DataDictionaryCommitteeMaster.shtml)
     Lists all committees registered with the FEC for a specific election cycle.
 Among other information, you can use this file